Data Type Conversion Inherited

 Input and Output to have equal —

-restriction for conversion of fixed-point data types
+limitation for converting fixed-point data types

 Real World Value